Rafat-Pantho/video-downloader/README.md

 Notes:

 - macOS builds may be unsigned; right-click the app and choose Open on first launch.
-- For AppImage on Linux, run: `chmod +x video-downloader-v3.2.0-linux-x64.AppImage`
+- For AppImage on Linux, run: `chmod +x video-downloader-linux-x64.AppImage`

 A modern, beautiful **desktop application** for downloading videos from YouTube, Facebook, Instagram, TikTok, and 1000+ websites.

-## ✨ Features
+## ✨ Features (v3.3.0)

-- 🎨 **Modern GUI** - Beautiful, dark-themed cross-platform interface
+- 🎨 **Modern React UI** - Complete UI rewrite in React with component-based architecture
+- 💜 **Purple Gradient Theme** - Eye-soothing gradient from light to dark purple
+- 🧭 **Hideable Navigation Sidebar** - Slide-in/out sidebar to switch between pages
+- 🏠 **Home Page** - Video URL input, info preview, settings, and real-time progress
+- 🍪 **Cookie Management Page** - View, edit, and delete cookies (all, multiple, single)
 - 🔐 **Embedded Login** - No browser extensions needed!
 Login directly in the app for private/age-restricted videos
 - 🚀 **Easy to Use** - Simple, intuitive workflow
 - 📥 **Multi-Platform** - YouTube, Facebook, Instagram, TikTok, Twitter, and 1000+ sites